 The ranch also includes a 1.5-mile stretch of Stemple Creek.
 As one of the main waterways in the northern portion of the county, the creek offers refuge for a host of special status species including California freshwater shrimp, northwestern pond turtle, tidewater goby, Myrtle’s silverspot butterfly, and California red-legged frog.
-“Stemple Creek is one of the main arteries for life in this landscape,” shared Zach Mendes, acting director of conservation.
+“Stemple Creek is one of the main arteries for life in this landscape,” shared Zach Mendes, acting director of land protection.
 “Careful stewardship of this habitat is key to sustaining local biodiversity.”

 Thinking Globally, Acting Locally